Science for curriculum leaders and heads of faculty NS218 / A18

 - create professional networks with colleagues in other departments/faculties.

-* Your school or college will receive the bursary on successful completion of the CPD and impact toolkit.
+* Your school or college will receive the subsidy on successful completion of the CPD and impact toolkit.
 Find out more.

 Participants from outside the UK will be charged the course fee and an additional £120 per day plus VAT.